charansaikatakam/EKSClusterCreationTerraform/README.md

     * kubectl create deploy nginx --replicas 2 --image nginx:latest
     ![alt text](image-2.png)

+# Access control

+* To provide access to the cluster we can levarage the access entries of EKS, for example, we can provide the developer access with the proper predefined access policy - For better understanding - go through https://docs.aws.amazon.com/eks/latest/userguide/access-entries.html

 # Destroy post testing if cluster is not required.

 1. Execute the following command to destroy.